Ever since they disappeared from the bakery case, I have thought about Starbuck’s lemon cookies. A lot.

 Test #3.
 The winner.
 Because this is where I figured out how to shape and roll the cookies without adding so much flour that it changed the final product.

-Ingredient list
+Ingredient spotlight

 How to make soft lemon knot cookies

-Read the captions below the images for the step-by-step instructions on how to make this easy Christmas cookie recipe.
+Read the captions below the images for step-by-step instructions on how to make this easy Christmas cookie recipe.

 Glazing